Malak-A7med/AI_Projects/Computer Vision/Garbage_Classification_NN/README.md

-# 🗑️ Garbage Classification — Neural Network Project
+# 🗑️ Garbage Classification — CNN Project

 > An image classification system that identifies garbage into 7 categories using two deep learning models, with a live interactive web app deployed on Streamlit.